 So batters No. 1-3 are Group One, batters No. 4-6 are Group Two, batters No. 7-9 are Group Three, batters No. 10-12 are Group Four, and your worst hitter(s) remaining are slotted at the end.
 (You should not have more than two such hitters at the end.)
 Think of it like having four lines in hockey.

-This kind of batting order accomplishes two important things:
+This kind of batting order accomplishes three important things: